gosub-com/Zurfur/README.md

 support multi-threading only via web workers and async message passing.
 Each web worker has its own address space, so everything is single threaded.

-For now, a combination of async, web-workers, and message passing can mostly replace the need for true multi-threading, as demonstrated by Node.js.
+A combination of async, web-workers, and message passing can mostly replace the need for true multi-threading, as demonstrated by Node.js.

 ## Errors and Exceptions